Working in an Interdisciplinary Context

 Rackham Merit Fellowships

-These fellowships also provide a multi-year package of support that combines fellowship and teaching appointments for under-represented minority students.
+These fellowships also provide a five-year package of support that combines fellowship and teaching appointments for under-represented minority students.
 Rackham Merit Fellowships are awarded through competitions based on Program and Departmental nomination.
 Only United States citizens or permanent residents are eligible for this award.